Böhmermann affair: German government

 After a phone call with the Turkish Prime Minister, Ahmet Davutoğlu, Chancellor Angela Merkel criticised the poem as "intentionally hurtful" ("bewusst verletzend"), and prosecutors in Mainz planned to consult the federal Justice Ministry on whether to launch criminal proceedings.

 On 15 April, Merkel announced in a press conference that the German government had approved a criminal prosecution of Böhmermann, though confirming reports of disagreement between a number of her coalition government's ministries and her office.
 Merkel said it was "not the business of the government" to make a decision in this case, but of the judiciary.
 However, considering the particular paragraph of the German criminal code "unnecessary", she announced legal steps would be taken towards scrapping it by 2018.
 Thomas Oppermann, leader of coalition partner SPD's Bundestag faction, criticised the decision: "I think this decision is wrong", he said.
-In the past days, there had been dissent in this question between the SPD-led Foreign Office and the Bundeskanzleramt.
+In the past days, there had been dissent with regard to the repeal between the SPD-led Foreign Office and the Bundeskanzleramt.
 It was also reported that Merkel herself had changed her mind several times.

 All SPD ministers voted against the decision in the federal government.
 Nevertheless, Merkel's vote for the prosecution of Böhmermann was decisive.
 Opposition parties in the Bundestag, Alliance 90/The Greens and Die Linke, as well as the FDP sharply criticised the decision.
 On 22 April Merkel herself called her criticism of the poem a "mistake" about which she was "annoyed", while defending the decision to allow criminal proceedings against Böhmermann.